Colbert County, Alabama

 Colbert County (/ˈkɒlbərt/) is a county located in the northwestern part of the U.S. state of Alabama.
 As of the 2020 census the county's population was 57,227.
 The county seat is Tuscumbia.
 The largest city is Muscle Shoals.

 The county is named in honor of brothers George and Levi Colbert, who were Chickasaw chiefs in the early 19th century in this territory.
 Ultimately the federal government forced the removal of most of the Chickasaw and other historic tribes from the Southeast.

-Colbert County is part of the Florence–Muscle Shoals, AL Metropolitan Statistical Area, also known as "The Shoals".
+Colbert County is part of the Florence–Muscle Shoals, AL metropolitan statistical area, also known as "The Shoals".

 History

 The Chickasaw and Cherokee peoples are the earliest known inhabitants of Colbert County, an area that was part of their territories for hundreds of years.
 Before they emerged, there were earlier cultures of indigenous peoples who established settlements and seasonal villages for thousands of years in the area.

 In the 1810s, settlers began to settle in an area at a crossroads that developed as Leighton, Alabama.
 Colbert County was originally established during the Reconstruction era after the American Civil War on February 6, 1867.
 The state legislature split it from Franklin County over political issues.
-It was abolished eight months later on November 29, 1867 by an Alabama constitutional convention, and reestablished by the legislature on February 24, 1870.
+It was abolished eight months later on November 29, 1867 by an Alabama constitutional convention.
+The general assembly on December 29, 1869 authorized an election to determine if the former county residents wanted their county restored.
+A vote then took place on January 6, 1870.
+The county was then reestablished by the legislature on February 24, 1870.

 In 1890, the eastern boundary of Colbert County was changed from County Line Road to Town Creek; this resulted in all of the town of Leighton placed within Colbert County.

 Colbert County is the location of Ivy Green, the birthplace of noted author and activist Helen Keller.
 Colbert County includes the cities of Sheffield and Muscle Shoals, where many popular American and British musicians, such as Aretha Franklin and the Rolling Stones, respectively, recorded music.

 Also located in Colbert County is the Key Underwood Coon Dog Memorial Graveyard established in 1937.
 Coon dogs were bred and trained for hunting in this region.